What is cryptocurrency? A beginner's guide to crypto

 By Corey Barchat

-Today, cryptocurrency is a household name, with thousands of digital currencies and significant adoption and trading volume across the globe.
+Today, cryptocurrency is a household word, with thousands of digital currencies and significant adoption and trading volume across the globe.
 But it wasn't always smooth sailing for digital assets.

-The road has been paved with many regulatory challenges, criticism from governments and banks, and has been susceptible to scams and fraud.
+The road has been paved with many regulatory challenges and criticism from governments and banks, and has been susceptible to scams and fraud.
 For many years, crypto was difficult to acquire.
-And if you wanted to trade digital currency, you had to go through hoops in order to find a cryptocurrency exchange and fund the transfer.
+And if you wanted to trade digital currency, it was difficult to find a cryptocurrency exchange and fund the transfer.

 But how did cryptocurrency begin?